Nursing

 NUR 900.
 DNP Scholarly Project.
 1-4 credits.
 FA, SP, SU

-NUR 900 is designed to provide post-master's DNP students with an opportunity to build upon the research, leadership, policy, and role support courses.
-The practicum will serve as a venue for the post-master's DNP student to design their scholarly project by: collaborating with stakeholders within multiple microsystems or a macrosystem; creating and fostering relationships within professional and lay groups; identifying policy implications for multiple microsystems or a macrosystem; applying principles of negotiation, systems design, and conflict management in planning the implementation of their scholarly project.
-PLEASE NOTE: The student completes a total of 6 credit hours in NUR "900" during which he or she develops the Scholarly Project.
-NUR "900" is taken in 2 hour increments.
-One hour is a seminar credit hour and one hour is a practicum credit hour.
-Once the student has enrolled in the first 2-credit hours of NUR 900, the student must continue to enroll in a minimum of two credit hours of NUR 900.
-Once a student has enrolled in 6 credit hours if NUR 900, the student must continue to enroll in a minimum of one credit hours of NUR 900 unntil all the prerequisites for the Residency course have been met.
+NUR 900 is designed to provide post-graduate DNP students with an opportunity to build upon the research, leadership, policy, and role support courses.
+The practicum will serve as a venue for the post-graduate DNP student to design their scholarly project by collaborating with stakeholders within multiple microsystems or a macrosystem; creating and fostering relationships within professional and lay groups; identifying policy implications for multiple microsystems or a macrosystem; applying principles of negotiation, systems design, and conflict management in planning the implementation of their scholarly project.
+NUR 900 is taken in 2-4 hour increments.
+Once a student has enrolled in six credits of NUR 900, the student must continue to enroll in a minimum of one credit hour if the prerequisites for the residency course have not been met.
 This course is graded satisfactory/unsatisfactory.
-P: NUR 686 and admission as a post-master's DNP student.
+P or CO: NUR 686; Admission as a post graduate DNP student.

 NUR 901.
 Residency: Advanced Practice Nurse.
 2-4 credits.
 FA, SP, SU

-NUR 901 is the final practicum experience for post-master's advanced practice nursing students in the doctor of nursing practice degree program in which they continue the development of their current role and/or specialty.
-Students engage in the role of the advanced practice nurse consistent with competencies of their particular specialty and the essential competencies of the doctoral education for advance nursing practice.
-Under the direction of the faculty/project advisor, students complete the process of implementing, evaluating, and disseminating their evidence-based quality improvement projects and specify implications for practice, research, policy, and education.
+NUR 901 is the final practicum course for post graduate advanced practice nursing students in the Doctor of Nursing Practice degree program in which they continue the development of their current role and/or specialty.
+Students engage in the role of the advanced practice nurse consistent with competencies of their doctoral education for advanced nursing practice.
+Under the direction of the faculty/project advisor, students complete the process of implementing, evaluating, and disseminating their scholarship project and specify implications for practice, research, policy, and education.
 P: All required Research and Theory Core, Leadership and Policy Core, Role Support, and Role Specialty Courses; Committee approval of DNP Scholarly Project Proposal.
 Instructor Permission required.

 NUR 902.
 DNP Residency.
 5 credits.
 FA, SP, SU